allanbreyes/aoc/README.md

 ## Optional template features

-### Download puzzle inputs via aoc-cli

-1. Install [`aoc-cli`](https://github.com/scarvalhojr/aoc-cli/) via cargo: `cargo install aoc-cli --version 0.5.0`.
-2. Create an `.adventofcode.session` file in your home directory and paste your session cookie[^1] into it.
-To get this, press F12 anywhere on the Advent of Code website to open your browser developer tools.
-Look in your Cookies under the Application or Storage tab, and copy out the `session` cookie value.

-Once installed, you can use the [download command](#download-input-for-a-day).

 ### Enable clippy lints in CI

 Uncomment the `clippy` job in the `ci.yml` workflow to enable clippy checks in CI.

-### Automatically track ⭐️ progress in the readme

-This template includes [a Github action](https://github.com/k2bd/advent-readme-stars) that automatically updates the readme with your advent of code progress.

-To enable it, complete the following steps:

-#### 1. Create a private leaderboard

-Go to the leaderboard page of the year you want to track and click _Private Leaderboard_.
-If you have not created a leaderboard yet, create one by clicking _Create It_.
-Your leaderboard should be accessible under `https://adventofcode.com/{year}/leaderboard/private/view/{aoc_user_id}`.

-#### 2. Set repository secrets

-Go to the _Secrets_ tab in your repository settings and create the following secrets:

--   `AOC_ENABLED`: This variable controls whether the workflow is enabled.
-Set it to `true` to enable the progress tracker.
--   `AOC_USER_ID`: Go to [this page](https://adventofcode.com/settings) and copy your user id.
-It's the number behind the `#` symbol in the first name option.
-Example: `3031`
--   `AOC_YEAR`: the year you want to track.
-Example: `2021`
--   `AOC_SESSION`: an active session[^2] for the advent of code website.
-To get this, press F12 anywhere on the Advent of Code website to open your browser developer tools.
-Look in your Cookies under the Application or Storage tab, and copy out the `session` cookie.

-✨ You can now run this action manually via the _Run workflow_ button on the workflow page.
-If you want the workflow to run automatically, uncomment the `schedule` section in the `readme-stars.yml` workflow file or add a `push` trigger.

 ### Use VS Code to debug your code